We know it's a challenging time and that you may have questions about COVID-19 and your cancer treatment.

 It’s important that you’re well informed and reading the most reliable information about COVID-19.

-The Department of Health and Human Services has comprehensive information about COVID-19 and if you have general questions about cancer and COVID-19 there are resources available from Cancer Council Australia.
+The Department of Health has comprehensive information about COVID-19 and if you have general questions about cancer and COVID-19 there are resources available from Cancer Council Australia and Cancer Australia.

 If you have specific questions relating to your cancer or treatment, please contact your Patient Navigator.